Caitlin Bassett (actress)

-Caitlin Amanda Bassett (born March 16, 1990) is an American actress and US Army veteran, best known for her work as a lead on NBC's Quantum Leap.
+Caitlin Amanda Bassett is an American actress and US Army veteran, who came to prominence for her work as a lead, playing Addison Augustine on NBC's Quantum Leap.

 Early life

-Caitlin Bassett was born on March 16, 1990 to Stephen Bassett, a Vietnam veteran and former TV and radio sportscaster, and Judith Bassett, a manager with the National Park Service.
+Caitlin Bassett was born to Stephen Bassett, a Vietnam veteran and former TV and radio sportscaster, and Judith Bassett, a manager with the National Park Service.
 She grew up on a horse farm in Maryland where she was an equestrian and sang in the choir.
 Despite an interest in theater, she never took part in plays in high school.

 Education

 In 2011, while serving in the Army and deployed to FOB Shank, Afghanistan, Bassett enrolled in the University of Maryland University College.
 In 2015 she graduated from the University of Maryland with a Bachelor of Science degree and left the US Army to attend Brooklyn Law School until 2017 before deciding to pursue a career in acting.
 Her formal acting education began at Stella Adler Studio of Acting where she was a conservatory student from 2017 to 2020.

 In 2023 she returned to the University of Maryland to give a homecoming address to non-traditional students and alumni.